 Under development and tentative

-We have shown that the relaxation of antitrust enforcement since the mid 1970s was not the result of a popular mandate, but the outcome of technocratic decisions.
+We have shown that the relaxation of antitrust enforcement since the mid-1970s was not the result of a popular mandate, but the outcome of technocratic decisions.
 Technocratic decisions are not necessarily bad.
 A possible view is that the public either underestimates the benefits of corporate scale, or is too ambivalent about large corporations to be able to provide consistent policy guidance to the government.
 In an effort to appease the public, Congress has used broad language in statutes that would, if taken literally, disrupt the economy and undermine economic growth, at everybody’s cost.
 By necessity, judges and regulators have imposed more stringent standards that reflect economic realities.
 Even many liberal or left-leaning economists seem to adopt this position.

 Ironically, this Chicago view is in tension with another contribution of the Chicago School: public choice.
 Public choice analyzes policy decisions as the result of the influence of interest groups.
-As applied to antitrust laws, the Chicago public choice view suggests that business interests that benefited from weaker antitrust laws were able influence regulators and judges.
+As applied to antitrust laws, the Chicago public choice view suggests that business interests that benefited from weaker antitrust laws were able to influence regulators and judges.

 This influence took many possible forms.
 Under the revolving-door hypothesis, the business world offered jobs to former regulators, and these offers became increasingly attractive thanks to the skyrocketing compensation in private law firms and the stagnation of salaries in government jobs.
-Regulators hoping to secure these jobs uses their powers to please rather than restrict the regulated industry.
+Regulators hoping to secure these jobs use their powers to please rather than restrict the regulated industry.
 The growth in law firm partner’s salaries is somewhat of an exogenous shock, reflecting in part outsized returns for “superstar” workers that can be found in other areas as well.

 Another hypothesis is that interest groups pressured Congress but behind the scenes.
 Afraid of a frontal assault on antitrust law, which could have riled the public, interest groups exerted influence through the budgetary process.
 While this influence did have to survive democratic pressures—budgets are approved by Congress—it is hard to argue that the general public is directly engaged in budgetary allocation decisions to the FTC and the DOJ, so this is a very weak form of accountability.